Mike Pence did not file to run for president, adviser says | Politics

 Mike Pence did not file to run for president, adviser says

+O'Malley, who was press secretary for Pence when he was vice president, tweeted "Former Vice President Mike Pence did not file to run for President today" and later confirmed to Reuters that he is an adviser to Pence.
+The filings appeared on the FEC website as "raw" filings that have yet to be processed by the commission.

-Former U.S. Vice President Mike Pence has not filed to run for president in 2024, his adviser Devin O'Malley said on Twitter following a report on Monday by Britain's Sky News that Pence had filed a statement of candidacy with the Federal Election Commission.
+Former U.S. Vice President Mike Pence has not filed to run for president in 2024, his adviser Devin O'Malley said on Twitter on Monday after purported statement of candidacy filings appeared on the Federal Election Commission website.

+The filings, appearing on a U.S. federal holiday, prompted some news outlets including Britain's Sky News to report that Pence had filed to run for president, and the link to the website was circulated by several users on Twitter.
+O'Malley, who was press secretary for Pence when he was vice president, tweeted "Former Vice President Mike Pence did not file to run for President today" and later confirmed to Reuters that he is an adviser to Pence.

+The filings appeared on the FEC website as "raw" filings that have yet to be processed by the commission.
+It was unclear who filed them.
+The FEC did not immediately respond to a request for comment.
+Sky News did not respond to Reuters email and phone requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)